9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

 Our definition of `simpleMapReduce` is too simple to really be interesting.
 To make it useful, we want to be able to specify that some of the work should occur in parallel.
-We\'ll achieve this using strategies, passing in a strategy for the map phase and one for the reduction phase.
+We'll achieve this using strategies, passing in a strategy for the map phase and one for the reduction phase.